 What Is An Audio Interface?

-Although some interfaces link to your computer using Firewire, Thunderbolt, or even ethernet, USB connections are often the preferred method.
-(Also see, ‘Best Audio Interface For Podcast‘)
+Although some interfaces link to your computer using Firewire, Thunderbolt, or even ethernet, USB connections are often preferred.

 The cost of an interface can range from far below $100 to a few thousand dollars, but even the smallest modest ones have excellent audio quality and offer essential capabilities.

-You might not require an audio interface if you only use one mic (also see, ‘How to Make Your Mic Sound Better‘) and a USB microphone works for you.
+You might not require an audio interface if only one mic and a USB microphone works for you.

-If you want to utilize an XLR microphone (also see, ‘Best XLR Podcasting Mics‘)or monitor on speakers, it may be time to consider buying a professional audio interface.
+If you want to utilize an XLR microphone or monitor on speakers, it may be time to consider buying a professional audio interface.

 Do You Need An Audio Interface With A USB Mic?

 A USB microphone comes equipped with the AD converter, preamp, and microphone you need to record (analog to digital).
 The USB cable carries the signal into the PC, and presto!
-The sound is received by the computer.
-(Also see, ‘Best Podcast Starter Kit‘)
+The computer receives the sound.

-Everything you just read, minus the microphone, is an audio interface.
-The interface serves as a link between the PC and the source (such as a guitar, microphones, etc).
+Everything you just read, minus the microphone, is a USB audio interface.
+The interface links the PC and the source (such as a guitar, microphone, etc).

 Due to the inability of audio interfaces to use USB as an input, you cannot plug a USB mic into one.
 They’re designed to be an affordable, all-in-one recording option for better quality.

-Therefore, in theory, a USB microphone DOES NOT require an audio interface.
+Therefore, theoretically, a USB microphone DOES NOT require an audio interface.

 Though is a USB microphone the ideal choice for your circumstance?
 Or is the ideal solution an audio interface alongside a separate microphone?
 Let’s investigate that a little more.